TeamBulbbot/docs/docs/configuration/automod.md

 ### Invites
 ---
 The **invites** check will check all messages for Discord invites and will action on and delete messages that contain any invites that are not whitelisted.
-You can whitelist invites using the `!configure` command.

 :::note tip
 We recommend using the full invite link (i.e https://discord.gg/invite/WgEtVqyNFZ) to make sure everything works correctly